Sensoa promotes sexual health as a centre of expertise in Flanders (Belgium) and does so with an international perspective.

 In terms of advocacy, Sensoa calls for attention to be given to sexual health, HIV and AIDS in the Flemish and Belgian development cooperation policy.
 We strive to achieve scrupulous monitoring of international agreements on these issues and respect for the sexual and reproductive rights of every individual worldwide.
 Sensoa also supports the Belgian Parliamentarians for the Millennium Development Goals (MDGs).

-Sensoa also operates in a variety of European and international networks.
-Sensoa is an active member of the European Network of the International Planned Parenthood Federation (IPPF) and of the European Civil Society Forum on HIV/AIDS.
+Sensoa is an active member of the European Network of the International Planned Parenthood Federation (IPPF).
 As such, Sensoa was partner in the SAFE II Project (Sexual Awareness for Europe), coordinated by IPPF-EN and funded by the European Union in the Health Programme.
 Sensoa carried out qualitative research on the determinants that shape first sexual intercourse at a young age.

 Sensoa International, the international policy section of Sensoa